Wicked (musical): Wicked in Concert (2021)

 PBS aired a Wicked concert special, once again hosted by Menzel and Chenoweth, on August 29, 2021.
 Performers included Cynthia Erivo (who eventually portrayed Elphaba in the films), Ariana DeBose, Gavin Creel, Ali Stroker, Amber Riley, Mario Cantone, Jennifer Nettles, Stephanie Hsu, Alex Newell, Isaac Cole Powell and Gabrielle Ruiz.

 Parodies

-Twisted

-In July 2013, the StarKid Productions musical Twisted premiered in a limited run at Chicago's Greenhouse Theatre.
-The musical is a satirized retelling of the 1992 Disney animated film Aladdin from the point of view of its villain, Jafar, much like how Wicked retold the story of The Wonderful Wizard of Oz.
+In 2013, the StarKid Productions musical Twisted premiered at Chicago's Greenhouse Theatre.
+It is a satiric retelling of the 1992 Disney animated film Aladdin from the point of view of its villain, Jafar, much like how Wicked retold the story of The Wonderful Wizard of Oz.

-Wicked Frozen

-In November 2014, the parody musical Wicked Frozen premiered at The People's Improv Theatre in New York City, satirizing both the musical Wicked and the 2013 Walt Disney Animation Studios film Frozen.
-Time Out magazine described Wicked Frozen, "Like an ice capade infused with psychedelic drugs, this musical parody of Wicked and Frozen goes wild to hit every mark a fan could desire."
+In 2014, the musical Wicked Frozen premiered at The People's Improv Theatre in New York City, satirizing both the musical Wicked and the 2013 Walt Disney Animation Studios film Frozen.
+Time Out magazine described the piece as "Like an ice capade infused with psychedelic drugs, this musical parody of Wicked and Frozen goes wild to hit every mark a fan could desire."